 Human Resources shall provide notice when a job opening occurs.
-Positions will typically be advertised for a minimum of three (3) days except in the case of an emergency.
+Positions will typically be advertised for a minimum of three (3) days except in rare cases.
 An employee wishing to be considered for a posted position may do so by completing the job application process as an internal candidate.